mr-hespicable/sketchOS/devlog/devlog.md

 ```
 basically, i need to make it a public enum and i don't know how to do that. unfortunately, i'm on a plane (no internet sob)
 so i have no way to figure out how to do that (note to self: download rust documentation onto computer)

+2024-06-05
+17:55
+it's been a while haha - i'm working on memory now (pretty difficult)